gvwilson/fiction/santas/index.md

 "Chili grenades!
 Tangle muffins!
 Anything!"

 "I'm out!"
 Santa Hood,
-her arm deeper in her sack than basic physics should have allowed.<span class="sidenote">Basic physics was actually quite uncomfortable about this, but nobody thought to ask it.
+her arm deeper in her sack than basic physics should have allowed.<span class="note">Basic physics was actually quite uncomfortable about this, but nobody thought to ask it.
 Quantum physics would have just been, "Like, whatever."</span>